BenPru/luxtronik/README.md

 # Luxtronik

+##Home Assistant 2023.9.*
+Home Assistant 2023.9.* and higher is not supported by the last stable integration version!
+The latest integration version supports Home Assistant 2023.9.*, but is only a pre-release with some limitations!

 > :warning: **New Code-Base - PLEASE READ!** :warning:
 * Backup your data before update (different config structure!) and don't use in productive environment.
 If you make a downgrade of this integration (<2023.9) restore your data backup (The entries for Luxtronik in ./storage/core.config_entries + core.device_registry + core.entity_registry should be enough.)!
 If not you get double entities!
 * This release has no more language selection.
 The HA backend language is used.